ltn22/yang-evol/draft-toutain-schc-universal-option.md

 * Each CoAP option on the wire consists of three components:

-  * Option Delta: The difference between this option number and the previous option
+  * Option Delta: The difference between the option number of the present option and the option number of the previous option (if any).

-  * Option Length: The length of the option value in bytes
+  * Option Length: The length of the option value in bytes.

-  * Option Value: The actual option content
+  * Option Value: The actual option content.

 * This encoding allows CoAP to efficiently represent options while maintaining extensibility.

 ## Syntactic Representation of Options

-In the syntactic approach, instead of representing a CoAP option as a single abstract Field ID, each option is decomposed into its three constituent parts as shown in {{fig-synt-not-sent}}:
+In the syntactic approach, instead of representing a CoAP option as a single abstract Field ID, each option is decomposed into its three constituent parts as shown in {{fig-synt-not-sent}}, where "x" in the Field Length of CoAP.value entry indicates the expected value:

 ~~~~ aasvg
 +------------+-----+---+----+-------+-------+---------+